-Delhi's water tanker mafia rules in every rule
+Delhi's water tanker mafia rules during every rule

 New Delhi, June 10: As Assembly elections in Delhi are approaching, woes of Chief Minister Arvind Kejriwal seems to have been manifolding.